Nebukam/nkmjs/packages/nkmjs-core/README.md

 Check out the [NKMjs root](https://github.com/Nebukam/nkmjs/) readme to get started.

 ## **FEATURES & MODULES**
-NKMjs is a plain javascript framework aimed at making web-based application & tool developement quick & easy.
+NKMjs is a javascript (CommonJS) framework aimed at making web-based application & tool developement quick & easy.
 It supports a number of features out-of-the-box and is painless to extend.
 _While not written in typescript, NKMjs is strongly object-oriented (if this sounds counter-intuitive, it's because it is.)_

 * ### **Component-based UI**